-Two years ago, the deadliest school shooting in years happened right down the street from our neighborhood.
-As I watched the news that morning, I was overwhelmed with sadness and fear.
+From school shootings to deadly viruses and peaceful protests to violent riots, our world is going through a lot of change right now.
+As I watch the news in the morning, I am often overwhelmed with sadness and fear.
 Fear, not for myself, but rather for my children.
 It is petrifying to think of the world they will grow up in, the violence they will see, and the hate they will learn.
-I find myself desperately trying to find ways to teach my children love and hope.
+I find myself desperately trying to find ways to teach my children hope and love.

 I not only lie awake at night worrying about the physical safety of my family, but I worry about the emotional development of my children as well.
 How do we preserve our children’s natural desire to love in a world with increasing amounts of intolerance and hate?

 How to Teach Children to Love in a Violent World

 I often feel helpless to the internet and all forms of media, which fuel more hatred and provide an easily accessible platform with ideas for turning that hate into vicious crimes.
 We live in a time of social media, where our children are exposed to scrutiny and criticism at an increasingly younger age and more than ever before.
 The opportunity for a child to be a victim of bullying or, even worse, become a bully to others has become easier and more rewarding.
 The news is filled with angry politicians and horrible hate crimes.
 Parents must begin to realize the power and responsibility we have to change the next generation.

 We need to help give our children the right tools to choose love and to cope with hatred.
 So how can we help children understand and deal with hateful tragedies?
 And what can we do to teach our children love and tolerance?

 1. Turn off the news when you are with your children.